tomtran90/CarND-Traffic-Sign-Classifier-P2/README.md

 ### Design and Test a Model Architecture

 #### 1. Preprocessing
-The images are converted into YUV space to follow the baseline in [this paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) and Y channel is selected and normalized.
+The images are converted into YUV space to follow the baseline in [this paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) .
+Y channel is selected and normalized.

 Here is an example of a traffic sign image before:

 ![Original Image](origin.png)

-And grayscaling only (left) compared to transformed image (right):
+And grayscaling only (left) compared to the image with increased contrast (right):

 ![Grayscale only (left) and Transformed (right)](contrast.png)